-The first time I grilled these stuffed mushrooms, it was 10 degrees Fahrenheit outside, with a wind chill of -15 degrees... and snowing!
+The first time I grilled these stuffed mushrooms, it was 10 degrees Fahrenheit outside, with a wind chill of minus 15 degrees... and snowing!
 Great weather for firing up the gas grill.
 Perfect!

 Use your creativity with these and make substitutions or add new ingredients.
-Try chopped ham or smoked brisket instead of the crabmeat.
-Add some chopped celery or garlic to the stuffing.
-Whatever you try, these stuffed mushrooms will be hard to beat.
+Try chopped ham or smoked brisket instead of the crab meat.